water-ice-group/plumed_tutorial_mace/NAVIGATION.md

 <img src="./img/conformers.png" alt="drawing" width="600"/>

-In this tutorial, we shall cover:
+In this tutorial, we will cover:
 - Navigating the MACE-LAMMPS-PLUMED interface.
 - Setting up your work environment.
 - Running simple MD simulations using a MACE potential.